MORE TRIP INFORMATION

 ACTIVITIES INCLUDED: Snorkeling, beachcombing, intertidal exploration, turtle release, museum visit, natural history talks and enjoying delicious local cuisine are all included.

 SNORKELING:.
 Your Blue Water naturalist are avid snorkelers so please join us in the water!
 Colorful reef fish such as the Cortez damselfish and King angelfish as well as an array of invertebrate species can be observed along the rocky reefs.
-Our plan is to travel by boat to Los Isolotes, a sea lion rookery to have an unforgettable encounter with these graceful aquatic mammals.
+Our plan is to travel by boat to Los Islotes, a sea lion rookery to have an unforgettable encounter with these graceful aquatic mammals.

 a playful sea lion pup investigating a snorkeler's PFD at Los Islotes